AndreiZ0R/AndreiZ0R/README.md

 <br><br>

-- 📚 Im studying Computer Scrience at Technical University of Cluj-Napoca, 4th year TI
+- 📚 Im pursuing my Master's Degree in Software Engineering at Technical University of Cluj-Napoca, 1th year.

 - 🌱 I’m currently working with **spring boot and react.**